solliancenet/sentinel-defender-workshop-400/day-01/lab01-azure-defender-advanced.md

 1. Browse to **Microsoft Defender for Cloud**
 2. Under **Cloud Security**, select **Workload protections**
 3. Select **IoT Security**.
-Review the blades, notice this IoT Security is very different from the IoT Security features.
+Review the blades, notice this IoT Security is very different from the IoT Security features on the IoT Hub.

 ## Reference Links